 Bipolar disorder depression can be intense.
 It usually consists of the same symptoms as severe depression, except these can be even more extreme.
 Bipolar depression is also sometimes accompanied by psychotic episodes, including delusions and hallucinations.

-Because individuals with bipolar disorder swing between the opposite extremes of mania and depression, the condition can make dealing with your everyday life very challenging.
+Because people with bipolar disorder swing between the opposite extremes of mania and depression, the condition can make dealing with your everyday life very challenging.
 It can put a huge strain on your relationships and can make holding down a job difficult.
 These problems can be magnified and cause intense feelings of guilt and shame when you’re going through a depressive episode.

-Read more about bipolar disorder.
+Find out more about bipolar depression.